tghastly/PYNQ-1/docs/source/12_data_transfer.rst

 Introduction
 ==================

 AXI interfaces are the main connections for transferring data between the PS and the PL.
 The Zynq has 2 AXI general purpose masters (master from PS to PL) and 2 AXI general purpose slaves (slave from PS to PL).
 There are also 4 AXI High performance ports, and one ACP port.
+When designing IP, the ACP is an AXI4 slave interface and can be considered similar to the HP ports.
+The same IP can be connected to either a HP port or the ACP, and from Python will be the same.
+However, IP connected to the ACP can have a negitive impact on system performance depending on the data access patterns, so care should be taken when using the ACP.

+There are classes of IP

+* AXI (lite) Slave
+* AXI (lite) Master
+* AXI Master
+* AXI Stream

 For details on AXI interfaces, see:

 There are also GPIO, which are simple wires between PS and PL and can be used for conntrol.
 E.g. reset or interrupts.

 There are 3 main classes of PL peripheral used in Zynq designs.